PostHog/posthog.com/contents/docs/configuring-posthog/environment-variables.md

 ---

 When using PostHog, there are various environment variables you can set to configure your instance.
 Below is a comprehensive list of all of them.
+However, for general use, you most likely do not have to worry about the vast majority of these.

 Rows with a missing 'Default Value' usually default to an empty string.
 This is different from `None`.